IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Identifier      Identifier  Identifier  Header    Description
 ==============  ==========  ==========  ========  ===================================================================  ==
 Scenario        Period      Load level  Duration  Duration of the load level.
-Load levels with duration 0 are ignored  h
+Load levels with duration 0 are ignored  h Scenario        Period      Load level  Stage     Assignment of the load level to a stage
 ==============  ==========  ==========  ========  ===================================================================  ==

 It is a simple way to use isolated snapshots or representative days or just the first three months instead of all the hours of a year to simplify the optimization problem.

+The stage duration as sum of the duration of all the load levels must be larger or equal than the shortest duration of any storage type or any outflows type (both given in the generation data) and multiple of it.
+Consecutive stages are not tied between them.
+Consequently, the objective function must be a bit lower.

+The initial storage of the ESSs is also fixed at the beginning and end of each stage.
+For example, the initial storage level is set for the 8736 hours in case of a single stage or for the hours 4368 and 4369
+(end of the first stage and beginning of the second stage) in case of two stages each with 4368 hours.

 Demand
 ------